rayoub/rupee/README.md

 Typically, this will be under Linux.
 However, Windows 10 does contain a bash shell if you follow some steps to enable it or else you can install Cygwin on earlier versions of Windows.

-If you need additional info or have questions not addressed below, contact me at ronaldayoub@mail.umkc.edu.
+If you need additional info or have questions not addressed below, contact me at ronaldayoub@gmail.com.

 ### Database Installation